aleksfadini/na-my-file-docs-alpha/index.md

 ### na-my-file-core-sdk-pkg

-The core SDK package repository contains shared code, utilities, and libraries that are used across multiple components of the project.
+The core Software Development Kit (SDK) package repository contains shared code, utilities, and libraries that are used across multiple components of the project.
 It provides a centralized and reusable set of functionalities to maintain consistency and avoid duplication of code.
 This package can be easily imported and utilized by other repositories within the project.
+You can learn more about the core SDK Package [here](core-sdk-pkg.md).

 ## Other Documentation Pages